Date of Award

 The findings of the Teacher Working Conditions survey and the Learning Focused Impact survey indicate that the Learning Focused Schools model had a positive impact on the school's culture.
 There was no evidence that the implementation of the Learning Focused Schools model had any impact on student achievement.

 Kay, Jonathan Fitzgerald, "A Case Study of the Impact of the Learning Focused Schools Model on Culture in a Middle School Setting" (2012).
 Education Theses, Dissertations and Projects.
-Paper 60.
+60.